andrewviren/MyPPR/README.md

 borrowing its styles from alpha.phila.gov, this website is available to ALL facility Program Staff who wish to get their program information updated quickly!
 Program information submitted via paper forms will still be accepted and will be input into My-PPR.com by
 Program Division admin staff.

+# Contributing
+Request a sandbox copy of the Knack app from andy.viren@phila.gov.